dylanbrandtner/CarND-Traffic-Sign-Classifier-P2-Dylan/README.md

 #### Preprocessing

 **Greyscaling**

 As a first step, I converted the images to grayscale.
-When examine the data above, I noticed several minor differences in lighting/brightness which I suspect may have influenced the training operation.
+When examining the data above, I noticed several minor differences in lighting/brightness which I suspect may have influenced the training operation.
 Since color was not as important as the sign symbols themselves, it seemed like a good idea to remove color from the equation.

 Also, when reading the [successful study](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) of this same problem, which achieved 99.17% accuracy, they suggested grey scaling the data played a bit part in this.

 **Normalization**

 As a last step, I normalized the image data so that the data has mean zero and equal variance.
 It seems this is a common image preprocessing step.

 #### Model architecture